homotopy-io/homotopy-rs/TUTORIAL.md

 ![The signature with our new counit](./doc/img/tutorial11.png)

 Notice in particular that $\beta'$ looks exactly like $\beta$, and that it also invertible, as we would expect.
-We did not have to flag it as such, as they tool already checked that it was constructed by composing only invertible generator.
+We did not have to flag it as such, as they tool already checked that it was constructed by composing only invertible generators.

 We are now ready to prove that $\alpha$ and $\beta'$ satisfy the snake equations.
 These are unfortunately not dual, so we will have to check both separately.